Easy Spiral Betty Vinyl Photo Project + Fun Ideas!

 Spiral Betty photo designs have exploded in popularity!
 These eye catching spiral designs are fun to make and easier than you might think!
 Learn all about how you can make your own with this easy step by step tutorial.

 I always spend some time every day in my Cricut group because I love to see what projects people are making.
-In the past week or two, these really intriguing spiral art designs have been showing up over and over.
-They definitely caught my eye and I decided to look further into this new project, called a Spiral Betty.
+These intriguing spiral designs definitely caught my eye and I learned they’re called a Spiral Betty.
 I know the idea of taking a picture and turning it into a piece of art is always a popular topic in my group and I have shown how to put a photo on a candle and how to make your own photo puzzles.
-A Spiral Betty is a new way to use your photos in crafting!
+A Spiral Betty is a fun way to use your photos in crafting!
 This is an excellent project for any level of crafter because Spiral Betty designs are easy to make and will not take a significant amount of time from beginning to end.
-I am excited to show you how to make Spiral Betty designs in a simple step by step tutorial!
+I am excited to show you how to make Spiral Betty designs in a simple step by step tutorial with an updated video!

 Two Spiral Betty photo designs made from black vinyl on white stretched canvases